 Think of how this goal will help

 When you think of the different benefits of reaching your goal, you will be able to develop the reasons that will help you push through the hard parts of your goal.
 So find you why.
-Write those reasons for achieving your goal down beside what your goal is.
-Flesh that dream out, give yourself all the whys you can think of.
+Write down those reasons for achieving your goal down beside what your goal is.
+Flesh those dreams out, give yourself all the whys you can think of.

 Then use SMART

 When developing your goal or resolution you want to make your goal SMART.
 This will add another level to the ability of you succeeding on your objective.

 Be as exact in your goal as you can.
 Stating something vague like I am going to get fit.
 That is, in fact, setting you up for failure.
 You will spend so much time trying to do everything that may be considered making you healthy that you will be spread too thin.
 Since you aren’t focusing on one particular thing.

 So if you want to lose weight, get specific.
 You want to lose 10 lbs. or you want to make $100,000 in your side hustle.
 Whatever you are wanting to accomplish be as specific as possible.
 Doing so will help you with the next step.

 You also want your goal to be measurable.
 When you make a specific goal it more often than not allows for your goal to be measured.
 This helps you see that you are making progress towards your goal.
 Having a goal is easier when you can see the finish line getting closer.